keithbuhler/keithbuhler.github.io/slideshows/homepage.md

 # KeithBuhler.com

-</section><section data-markdown>

 <img src="/images/blog-header-uk-large.jpg" align="top">

 </section><section data-markdown>

 <img src="/images/keithbuhler-golden.png" alt="Keith Buhler" hspace="40px" align="right">

+Hello!
 I'm currently a PhD candidate in philosophy at the [University of Kentucky](https://philosophy.as.uky.edu/users/kebu226) and a philosophy instructor at Asbury University.

+</section><section data-markdown>

 I've been a classical educator in colleges and classical high schools for [8+ years](/Buhler-CV).
 I use immersive Socratic dialogue, great books, and humor to introduce folks to the great conversation.
 My [research](/research) centers on virtue ethics.
 I'm especially interested in the theories of Philippa Foot, John McDowell, and Alasdair MacIntyre.